lldelisle/galaxydubouleBioblendScripts/README.md

 This script can be used to download all datasets from a list of collection ids and history ids.
 There should be one line per collection, first column the collection id and second column the history id.
 They can be obtained with `get_collections_id.py`.

 It will download the datasets in one subdirectory per history and one subsubdirectory per collection.
 The name will be the name of the identifier of within the collection with the correct extension.

+*Warning*: By default, the script will only download the files which are not present.
+To force the script to overwrite existing files use `--force`.

 An example usage is: